deepraining/see-ajax/README.md

 1. `method`: Check which http method to use, default is `GET`.
 2. `stringify`: Check whether to stringify request params.
-3. `settings`: Check extra fetch settings.
+3. `settings`: Check extra ajax settings.
 4. `url`: Get request url.
 5. `requestKeys`: Get real request params.
 6. `preHandle`: More handling before send a request.
    1. `common`: Common handling, if have.
    2. `name`: Named handling.
-7. `implement`: If have, return a custom response data, and will not send a fetch.
+7. `implement`: If have, return a custom response data, and will not send an ajax.
 8. `responseRefactor`: Refactoring response data.
    1. `common`: Common handling, if have.
    2. `name`: Named handling.